Roddy Ricch discography

-The discography of Roddy Ricch, an American singer, consists of two studio albums, three mixtapes, and 45 singles (including 23 as a featured artist).
+The discography of American rapper Roddy Ricch, consists of two studio albums, two extended plays, three mixtapes, and 55 singles (including 27 as a featured artist).
 His debut studio album, Please Excuse Me for Being Antisocial (2019), debuted at number one on the US Billboard 200.
 The album includes the singles "Big Stepper", "Start wit Me", "Tip Toe", "The Box", and "High Fashion".
 "The Box" became Roddy Ricch's highest-charting song worldwide, spending eleven weeks at number one on the US Billboard Hot 100; as well as topping the charts in Canada, New Zealand, Hungary, and peaking at number two in both the United Kingdom and Ireland.
+His second studio album, Live Life Fast debuted at number four on the US Billboard 200.
+The album was proceeded with one single, "Late at Night".
+Ricch's second studio album was less commercially successful in comparison to his debut album, leading some people believe that he was another prominent young artist to succumb to the sophomore slump.
+Through 2021 and 2022 Ricch released a total of ten singles, with only four of those solo.